delphic-digital/Skeletor/README.md

  - 💀 `useBrowserSync` allows you to disable it
     - `useBrowserSync:true` browsersync will be started on `npm start`
     - `useBrowserSync:false` will not start browsersync. _(Because sometimes you're proxying a server that is just painfully slow)_
- - 💀 `proxy` to set what browsersync points at
+ - 💀 `proxy` for BrowserSync
-    - `proxy = false` will set browsersync to static mode and serve files from the dist folder
+    - `proxy = false` browsersync will serve the static files in ./dist/_markup
-    - `proxy = 'localproject.dev'` will set browsersync to proxy that url
+    - `proxy = 'localproject.dev'` BrowserSync will proxy that url
- - 💀 `localUrl` Currently only used by pa11y to test the served markup, either static or a running site.
+ - 💀 `localUrl` used in the pa11y & pwmetrics configuration for testing targets
- - 💀 `stagingUrl` For use in pwmetircs.config.js or pa11y.js if you want to test staging
+ - 💀 `stagingUrl` Also pa11y & pwmetrics - you'll have to set this in their config to run staging tests
  - 💀 `liveUrl` Same again.
-This is where speed testing will really count.
+This is where speed testing will really count (pwmetrics is already pointing at this so you can run baseline speed tests).
- - 💀 local path variables _(If a system needs your JS dist files in one place, your CSS in another, and your assets in a third.
-It happens.)_
+ - 💀 local path variables _(For those projects that need your JS dist files in one place, your CSS in another, and your assets in a third.)_
     - `fedSrcRoot` The src directory for the working files, used as a root to the other src path variable
     - `fedDistRoot` Same as src, but for dist! _Note if your dist dir has to be split by type, this may become redundant_
     - Javascript paths